shinderuman/rss_feed_filtering/README.md

 ### Configuration Options

 - `global_exclude_keywords`: Keywords to exclude across all categories
-- `delayed_domains`: Domains that require publication delay
+- `delayed_domains`: Domains where the latest article is skipped (useful for paywalled content that becomes free over time)
-- `delay_days`: Number of days to delay publication for delayed domains
 - `configs`: Array of category configurations

 ## API Usage